ranasingh1/authSysFrontend/README.md

 ### Implementation Details

 1. **React Components:**
-   - Created modular and reusable components for user registration, login, and protected routes.
+   - Created modular and reusable components for user registration, login, and protected routes(Home).
-   - Implemented form validation using libraries like Formik or custom validation logic to enhance user input accuracy and prevent submission errors.
+   - Implemented input sanitisation to enhance user input accuracy and prevent submission errors.
    - Integrated error handling mechanisms to provide meaningful feedback to users in case of invalid input or server errors.

 2. **HTTP Requests:**